 Why Use Vinegar To Kill Household Germs?

-Vinegar may have its limitations but it has been used as an effective sanitizer for the last 10,000 years.
+Vinegar may have its limitations, but it has been an effective sanitizer for the last 10,000 years.
 This is because it is incredibly cheap, non-toxic, and effective against a broad range of bacteria, viruses, and molds.

 Other reasons for choosing vinegar as a household germ killer are:

-- Can be used to sanitize stainless steel
+- It can be used to sanitize stainless steel.

 - Does not leave harmful chemicals as a residue